How can I combine rows with the same column values in PySpark?

 PySpark: Combine Rows with Same Column Values

-You can use the following syntax to combine rows with the same column values in a PySpark DataFrame:
+You can use the following standard structure to combine rows with the same column values in a PySpark DataFrame:

 from pyspark.sql.functions import*#create new DataFrame by combining rows with same ID values